Saudi-US

 work of the Prince would surely pay off, though the change wouldn’t be

-what it was to what the strategy of vision 2030 would make it for the United
+immediate; slowly and steadily, the image of Saudi Arabia would transform from what it was to what the Vision 2030 strategy would make it for the United

 States of America.